Allan Reginald McEvey

-Allan Reginald McEvey (1919–1996) was a schoolteacher before becoming Curator of Ornithology at the National Museum of Victoria in Melbourne, Australia.
-In 1962–63 he participated in the first of the Harold Hall Australian ornithological collecting expeditions.
+Allan Reginald McEvey (1919–1996) was an Australian ornithologist.
+He was a schoolteacher before becoming Curator of Ornithology at the National Museum of Victoria in Melbourne, Australia.
+In 1962–63, he participated in the first of the Harold Hall Australian ornithological collecting expeditions.
 He was President of the Royal Australasian Ornithologists Union (RAOU) in 1968–1969, a critical period in its history.
 He was elected a Fellow of the RAOU in 1980.